WPChill/download-monitor/readme.txt

 * [No Access Page] : Added new template file for no access page.
 * [No Access Page] : We now redirect to set No Access page (if set) when user has no access to download.
 * Feature: Added ability to remove log entries.
-* Feature: Added browser detection for IE 11 and up
+* Feature: Added browser detection for IE 11 and up.
 * Feature: Added OS detection for Windows 8.1
 * Feature: Added OS detection for Windows 10
+* Feature: Added Featured download, Members only and Redirect to file to bulk edit options.
+* Feature: Added Featured download, Members only and Redirect to file to quick edit options.

 = 1.8.1: August 21, 2015 =
 * Tweak: Small tweak to make download count fit better in box template.